Skiing Bend Oregon is as accessible as it is rewarding. There is a reason why so many people love skiing near Bend Oregon each year.

 Hoodoo Ski Resort has an excellent tubing hill.
 Image from their website.

-As a final option, Willamette Pass Ski Resort is located about 70 miles southwest of Bend and offers 555 skiable acres and 29 runs.
-The resort has a summit elevation of about 6,600 feet and boasts an average annual snowfall of 430 inches.
+As a final option, Willamette Pass Ski Area is located about 70 miles southwest of Bend and offers more than 550 skiable acres and 29 runs.

 Willamette Pass Ski Resort